soulslicer/openpose_caffe_train/autocompile/caffeToOpenPoseCaffe.md

 1. Modified file(s) (search for `OpenPose` to find the editions inside each file):
     - Makefile
     - src/caffe/proto/caffe.proto
-    - src/caffe/util/blocking_queue.cpp
+    - include/caffe/util/cudnn.hpp (fixed a warning for cuDNN 7 that current Caffe has not solved yet)
 2. New folder(s):
     - autocompile/
     - include/caffe/openpose/
     - src/caffe/openpose/
-3. New file(s):
-	- caffeToOpenPoseCaffe.md
-4. Deleted:
+3. Deleted:
 	- Makefile.config.example